 Despite his disability, he is fierce.
 He is always up for a fight…he is the bravest dog I know.
 He’s small but thinks nothing of taking on our 185-pound Great Pyrenees,.
 He is very strong and can pull himself up on the couch.
 He can't do stairs.
 At all.
 He falls over almost constantly but is very happy and determined.
 The only time he is still is when he is completely asleep.

-Hoover is a 12-year-old long-haired dachshund.
+Hoover is a 13-year-old long-haired dachshund.
 He’s beautiful on the outside, but a bit of a mess on the inside.
-He suffers from severe IBD, he has a bleeding/clotting disorder, his teeth are a mess, he has severe allergies and his back goes out frequently.
+He suffers from severe IBD, he has a bleeding/clotting disorder, is blind, has severe allergies and his back goes out frequently.
 And let me just tell you, IBD and a penchant for eating trash are not a great combo.

 Hoover loves sleeping under a hundred blankets, beating up on Winston, eating trash and not eating his special diet.
 He rivals Bette in the fly catching department and has the most gorgeous nose of any creature alive.
 Cyrano has nothing on Hoover.

-Icarus is a twelve year old Chihuahua with a very serious heart condition and a love for the sun (hence the name Icarus).
+Icarus is a 13-year-old Chihuahua with a very serious heart condition a bad back and neck and a love for the sun (hence the name Icarus).

 We rescued McLovin because the shelter and McLovin’s previous owners thought he was terminally ill with pancreatic cancer.
 His owners said they couldn’t handle the thought of him dying, so they dumped him at the shelter, because dumping a terminally ill dog at the shelter was something they apparently could handle.
 What the fuck people?

 McLovin was having a ton of seizures coupled with low blood sugar…leading to his pancreatic cancer diagnosis.
 However, my vet doesn’t think he has this at all.
-We were speculating it was just epilepsy, but this doesn't seem right either, since he's on medication and still has a seizure about every other day.
+We think he just has epilepsy.
+He's now on daily medication.

 Romeo’s original name was Rambo, but we changed it because he is definitely a lover, not a fighter.
 Romeo looks and acts so much like a dachshund we had several years ago named Walter, that sometimes we just call him “not Walter.”